 As mentioned previously, the dividend payout ratio is a crucial metric to understand a company’s priorities.
 However, that is only a single consideration when interpreting a company’s dividend payout ratio.
 One of the most critical considerations that need to be made when analysing DPR is the maturity of a company.

 Typically, companies that are still in their growth phase would possess a considerably low dividend payout ratio, sometimes even zero.
 That is because a company that is still growing would channel most or all of its net income toward future growth rather than paying dividends to shareholders.

-Therefore, growing companies that pay a high percentage of dividends out of its net income is most often a red flag for investors.
-Since higher dividend payments mean lower funds to finance developmental projects, such company’s stock prices would eventually go down.
+Therefore, growing companies that pay a high percentage of dividends out of their net income is most often a red flag for investors.
+Since higher dividend payments mean lower funds to finance developmental projects, such a company’s stock prices would eventually go down.